yasoob/python-tips/object_introspection.md

 ## Object introspection

 In computer programming, introspection is the ability to determine the type of an object at runtime.
 It is one of Python's strengths.
 Everything in Python is an object and we can examine those objects.
-Python provides us with a few Built-in functions to help us.
+Python ships with a few Built-in functions and modules to help us.

+####1.`dir()` BIF
 In this section we will learn about `dir()` and how it facilitates us in introspection.

 It is one of the most important functions for introspection.
 It returns a list of attributes and methods belonging to an object.
 Here is an example: